APLMOOC/APLMOOC/docs/course/ch3/part5.md

 This style of programming is called tacit or "point-free" programming, borrowed from mathematics where it means taking data described using points to be more fundamental than the points themselves, avoiding the need to refer to points explicitly.
 In this case, taking functions to be more fundamental than their description in terms of explicit arguments.
 These point-free functions are called trains.

-There are two fundamental types of trains which can be created by stringing functions together, more advanced trains will be covered in Chapter 6.
-The most basic train is the 2-train (fg), in operator form f⍤g, called an atop.
+There are two fundamental types of trains which can be created by stringing functions together.
+The most basic train is the 2-train ``(fg)``, in operator form ``f⍤g``, called an atop.
 The atop evaluates the function f on the result of g applied to the arguments of the train.

-In mathematical notation, a 2-train (fg) is expressed as composition,
+In mathematical notation, a 2-train ``(fg)`` is expressed as composition,

 $$⍺(fg)⍵=f(g(⍺,⍵)).$$